kevinnadar22/URL-Shortener-V2/README.md

   </a>
 </p>

-__This Is Just An Simple Advance Auto Filter Bot Complete Rewritten Version Of [URL Shortener](https://github.com/t2links/URL-Shortener-bot)__
+__This Is Just An Simple Advance Shortener and Converter Bot Completely Rewritten Version Of [URL Shortener](https://github.com/t2links/URL-Shortener-bot)__

 __Just Send Any Link To Short.
 It Will Short To Droplink Link or Save it to your MDisk Account__